Security-Onion-Solutions/securityonion-docs/rules.rst

 ET Pro (Proofpoint)
 -------------------

--  optimized for :ref:`suricata`, but available for Snort as well
+-  optimized for :ref:`suricata`
 -  rules retrievable as released
--  license fee per sensor (users are responsible for purchasing enough licenses for their entire deployment)
+-  license fee per sensor (you are responsible for purchasing enough licenses for your entire deployment)

 | For more information, see:
 | https://www.proofpoint.com/us/threat-insight/et-pro-ruleset